 BPKIHS has a vision of a self-governing, self-reliant international Health Sciences University attracting students and teachers from all over the world to its constantly innovative educational programs.
 BPKIHS has also been envisioned by the Nepali Parliament as a centre of national importance to produce skilled health workforce to meet the country’s need and also to function as a centre of excellence in the field of tropical and infectious diseases.
 Its best example is the ongoing Kala-azar Project in collaboration with international bodies.
 BPKIHS has postgraduate, undergraduate, and university certificate programs and from this year starting Doctor of Philosophy (PhD) program.
 It has four colleges: Medical, Dental, Nursing, and Public Health with a 700-bedded Central Teaching Hospital.
 The medical college has well-established major clinical and basic science departments.

-MBBS Admission in BP Koirala Institute in Nepal
+MBBS Admission in BP Koirala Medical College Nepal

 Postgraduate programs (MD, MS, and MSc) were started in 1999.
 All the MD, MS, MDS, MSc and MPH degrees awarded by BPKIHS are recognized by Nepal Medical Council and respective councils of Nepal.
 The MD/MS degrees (anesthesiology, clinical pharmacology & therapeutics, dermatovenerology, ENT, internal medicine, orthopedics, pediatrics, psychiatry, radiodiagnosis, and surgery) are recognized by Medical Council of India (MCI).
 Similarly, there is continued effort for getting MCI recognition of other disciplines as well.
 While selecting candidates for MD/MS/MDS postgraduate studies, the institute has given due recognition to the medical graduates who have served in the primary health centers and /or district hospitals.